PhilippEil/BLDC_Inverter_GUI/README.md

 ## About The Project

 The BLDC inverter GUI provides an intuitive interface for configuring, controlling, and monitoring brushless DC (BLDC) inverters.
 It supports real-time data visualization, parameter tuning, and logging, making it suitable for both development and testing environments.
 The application is built with cross-platform compatibility in mind, ensuring a consistent experience on Windows, macOS, and Linux.
-It was specifically designet to interact whit the BLDC-Inverter from Institute of Robust Power Semiconductor Systems (ILH) at the University of Stuttgart.
+It was specifically designed to interact with the BLDC-Inverter from Institute of Robust Power Semiconductor Systems (ILH) at the University of Stuttgart.

 ## Built With